wwwccttoo/DFT-microkinetic/README.md

 ***Note***: To reproduce the figure, making sure your SALib version is `1.3.12`.

 ### Multi-objective Bayesian Optimization
-This correlates to the second part of the results section in the paper.
+This correlates to the third part of the results section in the paper.
 This analysis is only done on the DFT-microkinetic model.
 Thus, the only required file to reproduce the results is `485run.csv`.

 ## Rights and Collaborators
 (c) 2024 Mesbah Lab